There are several grounds why a Florida court may decide not to probate a will:

 Undue influence is essentially fraud.
 The person who exercised undue influence usually uses some sort of physical or mental force to get the testator to write the will or legal document in ways he/she normally wouldn’t have.

-The factors courts consider to show, according to recent case law, that the person in trust actively worked to get the testator to make the will or new will include
+The factors courts consider showing, according to recent case law, that the person in trust actively worked to get the testator to make the will or new will include

 - The person’s presence at the will’s execution.
 Testators normally prepare a will on their own.
 The presence of a beneficiary at the will’s execution is a red flag that something’s not right.